LukeGall/Level-4-Solo-Project/notesDiary.md

 ### Analysis
 * Precise analyse of the problem, understanding of the context, talk about existing products that have met the problem.
 Talk about the reqs

+### Design
+* Talk about how the pieces are separate yet connected when it comes to the GearBits
+* Marble is independent at each slot, no carry over
+* Talk about the way the txt file was designed

 ### Software Product (Biggest part)
 * Well designed - components, UI, class interaction etc
 * Functional